New Schedule E Excel Worksheet For 2025

 by | Dec 23, 2025 | Accounting, Tax

-To make this easier for you (and cleaner for us), we’ve created a simple Excel worksheet you can download, fill out, and upload through your Senter CPA portal as part of your organizer.
+To make this more simple for you (and cleaner for us), we have created a simple Excel worksheet you can download, fill out, and upload through your Senter CPA portal as part of your organizer.

 How the worksheet helps:

-• Gives you one place to drop all Schedule E rental income and expense information
+• Gives you one place to report all Schedule E rental income and expense information

-• Matches the main categories on Schedule E so we can move faster when preparing your return
+• Matches the main categories on Schedule E so we can easily reconcile the information when preparing your return

 • Cuts down on back-and-forth emails regarding missing items